thecypherzen/automation_scripts/README.md

 I wrote these scripts to take the redundancy and unecessary iteration off us, so we can focus on learning.
 You should try them out.

+## Key Takeaway ##
+You would need to create an alias that points to the location of each script on your machine to make it more useful.
+I'd recommend doing so in your `.bashrc` file.

 ## Technologies ##
 - Scripts written in GNU bash, version 5.0.17(1)
 - Tested on Ubuntu 20.04.6 LTS